3 strategies to help reduce investment risk

-Portfolio diversification is the process of selecting a variety of investments within each asset class to help reduce investment risk.
+Portfolio diversification is the process of selecting a variety of investments within each asset class, which can help those looking to reduce their investment risk.
 Diversification across asset classes may also help lessen the impact of major market swings on your portfolio.

 Keep in mind, this doesn’t eliminate risk, and there is no guarantee against investment loss.

 Strategy 3: Dollar-cost averaging

 Dollar-cost averaging is when you invest a fixed amount of money into the same investment vehicle(s) on a regular basis — such as monthly or quarterly, for example — regardless of how the market is performing.

 This illustration is hypothetical and is not meant to represent any specific investment or imply any guaranteed rate of return.

 With dollar-cost averaging, you naturally buy fewer shares when the market is high and more shares when the market is low.
 This systematic approach can help you gradually build wealth by diversifying the prices at which you buy more shares of a stock, for example.
 (Neither price appreciation nor profit is guaranteed, however.)
 And because this strategy is systematic, it can help you avoid making emotional investment decisions (thus potentially reducing investment risk).